Generation skipping tax exemption 2012

 First let’s start with a cautionary tale.

-In 2024, the amount grows to $13,610,000 and to $27,220,000 for a married couple.
+Through coordinated use of your federal gift exclusion and GST tax exemption, you may create trusts with an aggregate value of up to $13,610,000 ($27,220,000 per married couple) with no gift or GST tax.
 By using a bypass or QTIP trust (these are very different strategies, see below), the deceased spouse’s GST exemption can be applied, potentially allowing .not counted as part of the lifetime exemption.92 million in 2023 or $13.
 In practical terms, this means that 1/3 of the trust’s assets is NOT EXEMPT and will be subject to GST Tax.

 Estate Tax Planning: Portability, Bypass and QTIP Trusts Explained